-In my recent blog, “No Cookie For You,” I briefly mention how the practice of consciously considering gluten is different than passively knowing facts about gluten consumption and celiac disease.
+In “No Cookie For You,” I briefly mention how the practice of consciously considering gluten is different than passively knowing facts about gluten consumption and celiac disease.
 Here I explore that idea and dig deeper — beyond gluten consumption — all the way through to the surface: gluten contact.

 1) Gluten Uncertainty Principle

 A few weeks ago, I was out to dinner and asked the waitress if a certain side that came with my entree was gluten-free.
 Her reply: “How sensitive are you?”

 My first reaction was to be surprised — isn’t asking whether a meal is gluten-free a yes or no question?
 But her question isn’t uncommon.
 I told her that I needed the meal to be absolutely gluten-free or else I would have significant medical consequences.
 She went into the kitchen to double-check with the chef, and returned to tell me that my choice of meal was indeed gluten-free.
 So I ordered.

 When it arrived I confirmed, as I always do: “This is gluten-free?”
 She nodded a doubtful nod, and left the table.
 Without taking a bite, I watched her walk over to the manager to have a short discussion, who then came over to me.

 “Is there a gluten question?”
 She asked me.